-From about Thanksgiving on, I strategize for upcoming holiday meals and parties.
-If there are vegetables available while we're waiting to sit down for dinner, I munch on those.
-I make an effort to avoid finger foods that spike my appetite like: salted nuts, chips, crackers, cheese, etc. For me, the key to navigating lavish sit-down meals is being mindful about what I put on my plate.
+• Well balanced dinner plate & moderation.
+For me, the key to navigating lavish sit-down meals is being mindful about what I put on my plate.
 My strategy is to keep my plate well balanced and eat everything in moderation.
 What will my plate look like?
-Lots of vegetables and a smaller amount of protein will take up most of my plate with a little room for items like stuffing and mashed potatoes.
-With foods I love and could potentially overeat (like stuffing), I take a small amount, eat it slowly and savor each bite.
-When I'm done with that plate of food, if I go back for seconds that will likely include only veggies.
-If I have a glass of wine, I try to keep it to about 5 ounces, which is what a standard pour is in most restaurants.
+Lots of vegetables and a moderate portion of protein will take up most of my plate with a little room for items like stuffing and mashed potatoes.
+With foods I love and could potentially overeat (like stuffing), I take a small amount, eat it slowly and enjoy each bite.
+When I'm done with that plate of food, if I go back for seconds that will likely include mostly veggies.
+If I have a glass of wine, I try to keep it to about 5 ounces, which is a standard pour in most restaurants.
 As for dessert, I love them — and I will have a small slice of pie or a cupcake and be done.
 Again, my goal is to enjoy the food while not overindulging.

-If you have an opportunity to eat a meal before attending a party, that will help to limit mindless grazing at parties.
+• Eat a meal before.
+If you have an opportunity to eat a meal before attending a party, that will help to limit grazing at parties.
 In addition, it's important to not skip any meals prior to attending events or parties so you aren't already in a nutritional deficit or hangry.